1.

 A fine phrase and win fame as talented poets.

-At Crazy Cloud's hut there is no such talent, but he serves up the taste of truth
+At Crazy Cloud's hut there is no such talent, but he serves

 As he boils rice in a wobbly old cauldron.